rayangdn/thymio-epfl/report.md

 - We assume a static world and focus on estimating only the pose of a kinematic mobile robot
 - The widely used approximations are: Linearization and parametrization for Gaussian filters.
 The EKF, when performing localization, has the motion and measurement models linearized (using the Jacobian matric)

 The filtering module's core purpose is robust state estimation for robot localization by fusing multiple data sources, both the computer vision positioning data and the wheel odometry obtained from the Thymio.
-Furthermore, it possesses a fallback capability, as it maintains position tracking using odometry when vision data is unavailable/unreliable, be it because the camera is covered or because the computer vision submodule is malfunctioning.
+Furthermore, it possesses a fallback capability, as it maintains accurate tracking of the robot's pose and velocities using odometry when vision data is unavailable/unreliable, be it because the camera is covered or because the computer vision submodule is malfunctioning.

 It performs the state estimation of the differential-drive robot, tracking robot pose (x, y, θ) and linear and angular velocity (v, w) using a nonlinear motion model.
-We employ a simplified discrete time state space model, assuming a sufficiently small timestep:
+We employ a simplified discrete time state space model, assuming a sufficiently small timestep.
+The state transition equations are:

 $$ \begin{align*}
 x_{i+1} &= x_i + v_i \cdot \Delta t \cdot \cos(\theta_i) \\